 How Long Does Maneater Take to Beat?

-Maneater takes roughly 10 hours to complete, with a further three or four hours required to 100% the game, depending on your ability.
+Maneater takes roughly 10 hours to complete, with a further three or four hours required to 100 per cent the game, depending on your ability.

 Can You Keep Playing Maneater Once You’ve Finished the Story?